Updated June 25, 2019

 Who we share your data with

-We do not share our data with anybody.
-We'll repeat this: We do not share our data with anybody.
+We do not and will never share our data with anybody.
+We'll repeat this: We do not and will never share our data with anybody.

 How long we retain your data